qbancoffee/ftdi_jtag_programmer/README.md

   ### Open the project with Xilinx ISE 14.7
   ### Implement the top module to produce a JED file
   ### Use Impact CLI to produce an SVF file from the JED file

-  ## Here are the steps to load it onto the CPLD.
   ### Download and install the FTDI D2XX drivers